You are here

 If you have questions regarding your Ohio State’s Summer Research Opportunities Program, please contact The Graduate School’s Office of Diversity via email.

 The Summer Research Opportunities Program (SROP) at Ohio State is designed to help historically underrepresented students explore opportunities for graduate study and academic careers.
-Over the course of eight weeks during the summer, Ohio State SROP participants will conduct research with a faculty mentor on a topic of mutual interest, and participate in activities crucial to preparation for graduate school, including workshops on research skills, seminars on topics related to graduate education, and professional development events.
-At the end of the summer program, participants present their research at a campus summary conference and a regional conference.
+Over the course of nine weeks during the summer, Ohio State SROP participants will conduct research with a faculty mentor on a topic of mutual interest, and participate in activities crucial to preparation for graduate school, including a professional development series.
+At the end of the summer program, participants present their research at the Research Symposium to faculty, staff, and summer scholars.

-SROP is overseen by the Big Ten Academic Alliance.More information about SROP Apply for SROP
+SROP is affiliated with the Big Ten Academic Alliance.More information about SROP Apply for SROP

-All historically underrepresented undergraduates who are U.S. citizens and meet the criteria listed in the qualifications section below are eligible to participate in the program.
+All historically underrepresented undergraduates who are U.S. citizens or permanent residents and meet the criteria listed in the qualifications section below are eligible to participate in the program.
 The selection process targets groups underrepresented in graduate education.
-Priority is given to those students who have not participated in SROP previously.

 Applicants must have completed at least one-third of the credit hours required for their undergraduate major, exclusive of the General Education Curriculum (GEC) requirement, by June of the application year.
-They also must have at least one semester/one quarters of enrollment remaining after the program ends and a cumulative GPA of 3.0 or above at the time of application, and an interest in pursuing graduate school at The Ohio State University.
+They also must have at least one semester/one-quarter of enrollment remaining after the program ends, a cumulative GPA of 3.0 or above at the time of application, and an interest in pursuing graduate school at The Ohio State University.